 Omitting One’s Phone Number From Their Online Activities

 It usually sounds much more convenient to attach phone numbers to online accounts.
 Some even perceive the number of several digits number as a good password.
 That’s a big no-no. It is akin to handing pirates keys to a treasure chest.

 A hacker with a phone number tied to their victim’s online account can bypass any 2FA.
 This negates the first protective measure.

 Many service providers usually give a pin or passcode option on one’s accounts.
 It is wise to use them.
 That extra layer of security may go a long way.

-The pins and passcodes should also be unique for every account, more so for sensitive ones to make things tougher for hackers.
+The pins and passcodes should also be unique for every account, especially sensitive ones, to make things tougher for hackers.

 Separating Sensitive Accounts From Other Online Activities

-When a hacker hits, one’s bank accounts, crypto savings holders, mobile money accounts, and key social media identities are the very first thing in mind.
-It pays to keep them apart from other accounts and online identities.
+When a hacker hits, one’s bank accounts, crypto savings holders, mobile money accounts, and key social media identities are the first things in mind.
+Therefore, it pays to keep them from other accounts and online identities.
 It is even better if they have a separate secret phone and sim.

 No one wants to wake up one day with all their savings gone and online data defaced or deleted.
-It is therefore very wise to take up these preventive measures discussed above.
+Therefore, it is wise to take up these preventive measures discussed above.
 All these steps may reduce one’s susceptibility to sim swap hacks, but hackers are always going out of their way to find new ways to bypass them.

 Vigilance is also advised.
 If messages suddenly stop going through or notifications regarding one’s sim being a disabled pop-up, a hack is happening.
-Acting immediately to stop the hack in its tracks might prevent huge losses or humiliations.
+Acting immediately to stop the hack might prevent huge losses or humiliations.